-Raqiyyah Pippins is an associate in the firm's Washington, D.C. office.
+Raqiyyah Pippins is a senior associate in the firm's Washington, D.C. office.
 She focuses her practice on food and drug law and consumer law matters, including advertising, FDA-regulated product labeling, Rx-to-OTC switches, and related regulatory and litigation considerations.
 Ms. Pippins counsels and defends companies that are engaged in the development, marketing, import and/or export of food, drugs, cosmetics, and medical devices.
 She has particular experience representing companies in advertising challenges and defending food and pharmaceutical companies in legal investigations conducted by the FDA, the FTC, and state agencies concerning product marketing practices.

 Ms. Pippins has particular experience representing companies in advertising challenges and defending food and pharmaceutical companies in legal investigations conducted by the Food and Drug Administration (FDA), the Federal Trade Commission (FTC), and state agencies concerning product marketing practices.
 She also advises companies on mechanisms for limiting the risk of marketing-related challenges by regulators or private litigants, with a primary focus on minimizing the risk associated with the development, labeling and marketing of FDA-regulated products.

 Lead associate in representing the maker of market-leading over-the-counter allergy drug products in NAD challenges regarding the comparative efficacy and onset-of-action of company products.
 The NAD ruled in favor of our client on all material points, including the client’s reliance on non-traditional substantiation for its superior efficacy claims.

 Advised company regarding the marketing and development of various personal care products formulated pursuant to OTC monographs.